tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

     **Sample Answer**: Signs of overfitting - for example, test accuracy is far lower than training accuracy.

+Answer any questions before moving on.

 ---

 ### 3. Everyone Do: Deep Learning with Keras (15 min)

-In this activity we build a deep learning model to predict the quality score of wines.
+In this activity, students will build a deep learning model to predict the quality score of wines.

 **Files:**

 * Solved: [deeplearning.ipynb](Activities/03-Ins_Deep_Learning/Solved/deeplearning.ipynb)

 * Unsolved: [deeplearning.ipynb](Activities/03-Ins_Deep_Learning/Unsolved/deeplearning.ipynb)

 If you are confident with the code, open the unsolved notebook and have everyone follow along while you live code.
 Otherwise, walk through the solved notebook and given students the following talking points.